cmanv/zwm/readme.md

 - **unbind-key** _modifiers-key_

 > Unassigns a particular modifiers/key combination.
 The special form _unbind\_key all_ clears
-> all key bindings defined in the window manager.
+> all previously defined key bindings.

 - **unbind-mouse** _modifiers-button_

 > Unassigns a particular modifiers/button combination.
+The special form _unbind\_mouse all_ clears
+> all previously defined mouse bindings.

 # WINDOW MANAGER FUNCTIONS
 This sections list all window manager functions that can be accessed through a key